Akhdam: Societal discrimination in Yemen

 Anthropologists such as Vombruck postulate that Yemen's history and social hierarchy that developed under various regimes, including the Zaydi Imamate, had created a hereditary, caste-like society.
 Today, the Akhdam people still occupy the very bottom of Yemen's social strata.

-In the mid-20th century, the Akhdam people who lived in the vicinity of al-Gades (an exclusively Jewish village) were given the name "Kano" by Jews.
+The Akhdam community suffers from extreme discrimination, persecution, and social exclusion from mainstream Yemeni society, from which it is distinguished by its members' Negrito-like physical features and stature.
+According to Robert F. Worth, however, recent waves of immigrants from Ethiopia and Somalia, many of them desperately poor, have fared better than the Akhdam and do not share their stigma.
+The contempt for the Akhdam people is expressed by a traditional Yemeni proverb: "Clean your plate if it is touched by a dog, but break it if it's touched by a Khadem."In the mid-20th century, the Akhdam people who lived in the vicinity of al-Gades (an exclusively Jewish village) were given the name "Kano" by Jews.
 While a Shafi'i lowland Muslim would eat from the same dish as a Jew, he would break a vessel touched by one of the Akhdam.